thesystemninjaneer/billtracker/backend/user-service/README.md

 # User Service Microservice

-Node.js Express application for the User Service.
-The following assumes the backend DB service has already been configured and tested per [its README.md](../backend/db/README.md).
-The below must be done before the next dependent service in [./backend/organization-service](../backend/organization-service/README.md).
+This uses a Node.js Express application for the User Service.
+The following assumes the backend DB service has already been configured and tested per [its README.md](../db/README.md).
+The below must be done before the next dependent service in [../organization-service](../organization-service/README.md).

 1. project setup